 As part of the students SAP appeal, they must also agree to an Academic Plan.
 The Academic plan is created, reviewed and agreed upon by the student and their Learner Services Team.
 This plan must be completed as part of the students SAP appeal submission.

 Appeals are reviewed on an ongoing basis by the Kenzie Review Committee.
 Kenzie Review Committee is composed of members of different department staff.
 The committee reserves the right to request documentation when applicable.

 The appeal will be rendered within ten (10) business days upon receipt of all documentation submitted for review.
 Appeal decisions are final and will be delivered to the students via their Kenzie student email.

-Once the student receives their SAP appeal decision, it will be the responsibility of the student to reach out to their student success advisor for further discussion on the result of their appeal.
+Once the student receives their SAP appeal decision, it will be the responsibility of the student to reach out to their Learner Success Advisor for further discussion on the result of their appeal.

 Approved appeals are for one term only (unless special approval is granted by the committee to allow a 2-term appeal).’